gencat/participa/README.md

 - `rake socrata:export` to export the data to a file
 - `rake socrata:publish` to update the remote Socrata dataset

-These tasks use the following classes:
+These tasks use the following module and class:

-Found at `decidim-process-extended/app/serializers/`
-- `Decidim::ParticipatoryProcesses::ParticipatoryProcessSerializer`

-Found at `lib/`
+- `Socrata` found at `lib/`
-- `Socrata::OpenData`
-- `Socrata::Exporter`
-- `Socrata::Publisher`
+- `Decidim::ParticipatoryProcesses::ParticipatoryProcessSerializer` found at `decidim-process-extended/app/serializers/`